jksamont/jksamont.github.io/projects/AcademicPanic.md

   - Vercel
   - Github

-summary: "I worked alongside 3 other Engineering students to create and implement an online application that strives to connect UH Manoa Students with their peers to engage in more effective and collaborative learning"
+summary: "I worked alongside 3 other Engineering students to create and implement an online application that strives to connect UH Manoa Students with their peers to engage in more effective and collaborative learning."
 ---

 ### Academic Panic Overview